mongodb/specifications/source/sessions/driver-sessions.rst

 cluster time".
 While gossipping the cluster time is somewhat orthogonal to sessions, any driver that implements sessions MUST also implement gossipping the cluster time, so it is included in this specification.

+This feature is only available in replica sets and sharded clusters.

 Definitions
 ===========